-Nick's principle accomplishments are winning the inaugural Adelaide International Horse Trials 3-star, the inaugural Rolex Kentucky 3DE 4-star and riding for the New Zealand Equestrian Team in Australia and the WEG.
+Nick's principle accomplishments are winning the inaugural Adelaide International Horse Trials 3-star, the inaugural Rolex Kentucky 3DE 4-star (now called 5-star) and riding for the New Zealand Equestrian Team in Australia and the WEG.

 These were all with Red, a NZ thoroughbred.

-Nick has competed in eventing, show jumping and dressage (PSG), in New Zealand, Australia, the US and in Europe.
+Nick has competed in eventing, show jumping and dressage, in New Zealand, Australia, the US and in Europe.

 Two unusual aspects of their story are the Rolex 4-star winner's purchase price of about $900, and the fact that Nick took out a bank loan, boarded a plane with Red and arrived in the US with a few bags and a need to win something to pay back that loan.

 Nick stepped away from competing for over a decade during which time he and his wife, Jeannie, moved to Kentucky, trained racehorses and steeplechasers and built a farm south of Lexington.

 After attending the 2015 Rolex 3DE, Nick realized that he wanted to ride competitively again.

 Jeannie and Nick are developing a number of horses, and believe some have the talent to reach international level.